myERCO

 Luminous flux is a measure of the light output of a light source

 Luminous flux (Φ), measured in lumens (lm), describes the total light output emitted by a light source in all directions.
-It is calculated from the radiant flux by evaluation with the spectral luminous efficiency of the human eye.
+The luminous flux is measured with special measuring instruments or by calculation.
+This total light output is calculated from the radiant flux by evaluation with the spectral luminous efficiency of the human eye.

 Further topics on photometry